BATTERY LIFE PROJECT

 The EU funded Ellen has battery cells originating back from 2018.
 Ellen has held the world record for travelling distance of pure electric ferries for many years.
 Her batteries have seen heavy duty cycling from morning to evening.
 Degradation is not distributed evenly between battery modules.
 Thus, lifetime extension strategies are urgently needed, closing in on the first decade of operation.

-The Battery Life project is finding ways to upcycle some of best cells as spares for the ferry operator, Ærøfærgerne, to repair battery modules in the vessel.
-For this new hardware and software tools are being developed with focus on use when ferry is in operation and involvement of ferry's maintenance crew in the process to bring down cost and optimize performance.
+The Battery Life project first phase was finding ways to upcycle some of best cells as spares for the reuse in Ellen and other ferries using Leclanché system and to repair battery modules for these vessels.
+For this, new hardware and software tools was developed in the first phase of the project.
+The focus was on tootls that can be used when ferry is still in operation and involvement of ferry's maintenance crew in the process to bring down cost and optimize performance.
+This way Battery Life project in its first phase has already identified and proved strategies for repair and lifetime extension of single battery modules in an electric ferry.

 The upcycling is performed locally with a philosophy of devolping safe but simple procedures and mobile equipment for testing and cycling.
 The local approach increases sustainability and lowers costs, removing the need for long distance transport of battery materials which are normally classified as dangerous goods with risk of environmental hazards.